 - YOUR HOME TRACK

-DAYTONA BEACH, Fla. – The 2016 NASCAR Pinty’s Series will conclude its annual western swing with the Velocity Prairie Thunder 250 on Wednesday at Wyant Group Raceway in Saskatoon, Saskatchewan.
+DAYTONA BEACH, Fla. – Two races remain in the 2016 NASCAR Pinty’s Series season and all eyes will be on the tight championship battle in both the drivers and owners divisions.
+The NPS makes its fourth and final stop in Quebec this Saturday for the Lucas Oil 250 at Autodrome St-Eustache.
 Below is a statistical look at the performance of the series and selected drivers at the track:> More